Your User Account

 To enable an Authenticator App or password manager (such as Microsoft Authenticator, Authy or 1Password):

-1. On the Multi Factor Authentication Settings page, under the Authentication App section, click on Set up
+1. On the Multi-factor authentication Settings page, under the Authentication App section, click on Set up

 2. On the Enable your authenticator app for MFA screen